DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 ms.dyn365.ops.version: 10.0.34
 ---

-# Data Anonymization (Feature in Development PREVIEW ONLY)
+# Data Anonymization (Currently in Preview stage, under development)
 Please note all features outlined below are considered to be under  preview  and may be subject to change or further development

 ## Data Anonymization Overview